harrytruman/elk-ansible/README.md

 The Logstash event processing pipeline has three stages: inputs → filters → outputs.
 Inputs generate events, filters modify them, and outputs ship them elsewhere.
 Inputs and outputs support codecs that enable you to encode or decode the data as it enters or exits the pipeline without having to use a separate filter.

 ### Configuration
-Our Logstash receives messages from Tower, performs aggregation and filtering, and then forwards parsed messages to Elasticsearch to be indexed.
-Tower's logging settings are straight-forward and support shipping messages via HTTP/HTTPS, TCP, or UDP.
-As you can see from the settings below, you need only to choose the logging aggregator type (Logstash) and enter the host and port of the syslog destination.
+Our Logstash receives messages from AAP, performs aggregation and filtering, and then forwards parsed messages to Elasticsearch to be indexed.
+AAP's logging settings are straight-forward and support shipping messages via HTTP/HTTPS, TCP, or UDP.
+As you can see from the settings below, you need only to choose the logging aggregator type (Logstash) and enter the host and port of the log destination.

 Logstash filtering is configured via plugins, through the following file:
 `/etc/logstash/conf.d/logstash.json`

-Here's an example configuration that will listen on port 5055, tag all messages with `tower`, and forward them to Elasticsearch over port 9200:
+Here's an example configuration that will listen on port 5055, tag all messages with `aap`, and forward them to Elasticsearch over port 9200:

 ```
 input {
   http {
     port => 5055
-    tags => "tower"
+    tags => "aap"
   }
 }